Frequently Asked Questions

 Q. Can I see the SPCA's 990, Audit, and Annual Report?

 A. The SPCA for Monterey County is the heart of animal rescue and protection since 1905.
 We rely entirely on donations to support our vital services and programs.
-We receive no tax dollars and we are not affiliated with any other SPCA or humane society.
+We are not affiliated with any other SPCA or humane society.
 Your donation stays right here in Monterey County to help people and animals in need.

-View our most recent 2017-2018 Audited Financials or see our 2017-2018 IRS Form 990.
-You can also view our 2017-2018 Annual Report to learn more about the positive impact our programs have on local pets, people, and wildlife, all thanks to your compassionate donations!
+View our most recent 2021-2022 Audited Financials and our most recent 2021-2022 IRS Form 990.
+You can also view our Annual Report to learn more about the positive impact our programs have on local pets, people, and wildlife, all thanks to your compassionate donations!

 Q. How does the SPCA work with rescues or other shelters?